The Invention of Television: The Pioneers

 Although the Scotsman John Logie Baird is generally considered to be the creator of television, this is of course be an over simplification, and to accept him as sole creator of the medium would be to ignore the contributions of many others, whose names deserve to be preserved in the history of its development and ultimate inception.
 For without these earlier pioneers Baird would not have been able to successfully transmit a moving image from one room to the next.

 Most inventions begin with a vision and so for the sake of argument we can begin our story as far back as 1869.
-For that was the year that the French artist Albert Robida, a contemporary of Jules Verne, published a picture of a man, reclining in an armchair in the comfort of his own home, whilst watching a 'televised' performance of Faust (See top picture).
+For that was the year that the French artist Albert Robida, a contemporary of Jules Verne, published a picture of a man, reclining in an armchair in the comfort of his own home, whilst watching a 'televised' performance of Faust (See above picture).
 And this more than two decades before the American inventor Thomas Alva Edison had caught one of his assistants, Fred Ott, sneezing on camera, which was then copyrighted as 'Record of a Sneeze', on 7th January 1894 (almost two years before the public screening of ten of Lumière brothers' short films in Paris on 28 December 1895).
 But whilst scientists and photographers the world-over had been trying to invent the movies for years, television had its own definite requirements, and these were not the result of a single discovery, but of successive and independent developments.

 In 1817 the Swedish scientist Berzelius discovered selenium, a metalloid in the oxygen group with electrical properties.
 But it wasn't until 1873 that a telegraph operator named Joseph May, working at the Velentia Cable Station in the West of Ireland, accidentally discovered that some selenium rods which were used as resistances, altered in value under the influence of strong sunlight.
 The photosensitive properties of selenium led to the possibility of converting light waves into electrical impulses.
 In between these discoveries Alexandre Edmond Becquerel (in 1839) had discovered the electrochemical effects of light.
 In 1875 George R. Carey of Boston, Mass. outlined a suggestion for television based on the functioning of the human eye, but it wasn't until 1881 that another American, Shelford Bidwell, demonstrated a method for transmitting silhouettes.
 There were many attempts and suggestions for transmitting moving pictures through the ether before the end of the century, Paul Nipkov's disc scanner made use of the selenium cell, but like other inventors and demonstrators around that time his equipment lacked the means of amplifying the impulses.